yukatan/commangular/README.md

 The main diference with sequeces is that the commands running in a parallel group dont wait for the execution of the others commands in the group.

+It has not sense to use parallel commands if these commands are not returning a promise.
+Javascript has just one thread of execution so it is not posible to run synchronous commands at the same time.
+It's a perfect fit for http calls.
+While the http call is waiting the response other commands can be executed.

 Suppose this :

 ```javascript